ST. MARY'S COLLEGE OF MARYLAND

 DIVISION OF BUSINESS & FINANCE

-The Division plans, secures, and is responsible for the expenditure of the University's operating and capital resources.
-It provides administrative, business, and financial support services to assist faculty and staff.
+The Division of Business and Finance plans, secures, and is responsible for the expenditure of College operating and capital resources.
+It provides administrative, business and financial support services to assist faculty and staff.

-Within the Division are four offices: Budget and Finance; Human Resources; Information Technology; and Planning and Facilities.
+Within the Division are five offices: Facilities; Finance; Human Resources; Information Technology; and Institutional Research and Planning.
+The Division also oversees the Campus Store.

 DIVISION OF ENROLLMENT MANAGEMENT

-The Division of Enrollment Management recruits high-achieving students, facilitates admissions, and provides students with support through senior year and graduation
+Students are recruited by the Division of Enrollment Management, which facilitates admissions, and provides students with support through senior year and graduation.

 DIVISION OF INCLUSIVE DIVERSITY, EQUITY, ACCESS, & ACCOUNTABILITY